TheSkleny/INC-skleny/README.md

 ## Intro :)

 This project was designed to introduce us to basics of HW design and basics of VHDL language.
 It's a project, which everyone forgets about and does it few hours before deadline (me included).
 Same as this course.
-It costed me two nights of mental breakdowns because deadline was right before first examination and was neccesary for ending this course succesfully.
+It costed me two nights of mental breakdowns because deadline was right before first examination and this project was neccesary for ending this course succesfully.

 ## How does it work